Hardgrove History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Hardgrove Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hardgrove family to Ireland
+Migration of the Hardgrove family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hardgrove or a variant listed above: Alice Hargrave purchased land in Virginia in 1646; and William Hargrove settled in Barbados in 1678; Nathaniel Hargrove settled in Maryland in 1733; Hester Hargrove settled in Annapolis Maryland in 1736.